 To those ends, the University established and maintains standards and procedures to prevent, detect and correct research-related behaviors that may be (or have the potential to become) aberrant.
 Methods to keep UD executive leadership knowledgeable with regard to the University RCEP are in place and maintained, so as to accommodate oversight of Program efficacy.
 Program standards, guidance and training extend to research efforts that include (or potentially include) matters concerning 1) animal care & use, 2) conflict of interest, 3) confidentiality, 4) cost accounting 5) data management, 6) export controls & trade sanctions, 7) freedom-of-information requests, 8) human subject protection, 9) intellectual property, 10) research integrity and misconduct, 11) research-related agreements, and 12) research-related safety (bio-, chemical & hygiene, hazardous substances, radiation and LASER).

 The UD Vice Provost for Research (VPR) is the University’s Chief Research Administrator & Advocate.
 The VPR office ensures the presence and maintenance of an adequately-funded and effective research RCEP.
-Day-to-day operational responsibility for the Program is delegated to the Associate Provost for Regulatory Affairs, who with colleagues and in cooperation with UD faculty who serve on and chair University compliance and safety committees are tasked to knowledgeably and competently perform the multi-disciplinary duties needed to ensure that the UD research community goes about its work in a compliant and responsible manner.
+Day-to-day operational responsibility for the Program is delegated to the Associate Vice Provost for Research and Regulatory Affairs, who with colleagues and in cooperation with UD faculty who serve on and chair University compliance and safety committees are tasked to knowledgeably and competently perform the multi-disciplinary duties needed to ensure that the UD research community goes about its work in a compliant and responsible manner.
 All University persons performing day-to-day operations aimed at maintaining the integrity of the RCEP 1) have no-known transgressions (past or current) from Program tenets, and 2) have direct access to the office of the University VPR.

 In order to maintain Program effectiveness, the office of the University VPR oversees and provides a wide spectrum of research-related compliance and ethics training.
 Training media include web-based presentations and face-to-face presentations.
 Face-to-face training is offered for groups or individuals, and is offered on regularly scheduled intervals and upon request.
 Training is typically tailored for students, research-support staff, faculty and other research professionals, across the full spectrum of research-related RCEP topics.